Quebec expedition (1711): Background

 The British government was in some turmoil, and in August 1710, the ministry of Lord Godolphin fell.
 Queen Anne replaced him with Robert Harley, a political opponent of the Duke of Marlborough, who had also fallen out of favour.
 Harley wanted to change Britain's military strategy, implementing a "blue water" policy that emphasized strength at sea, at the cost of a reduced army.
 He also sought to blunt Marlborough's continuing influence with a victory of his own devising.
 Harley therefore authorised expeditions by land and sea to capture Quebec, but fell ill, so most of the work of organisation was done by his Secretary of State, Henry St. John (the future Lord Bolingbroke).

 The basic plan followed one first proposed by Samuel Vetch in 1708 for the 1709 campaign season, with the main thrust to be a naval expedition carrying a combined force of regular army forces and provincial troops.
-Rear Admiral of the White Sir Hovenden Walker was given overall command of the expedition, with Brigadier John Hill in command of the land forces.
+Rear-Admiral of the White Sir Hovenden Walker was given overall command of the expedition, with Brigadier-general John Hill in command of the expedition's army contigent.
 Walker, who was promoted to admiral in March, had led a squadron on an expedition to the West Indies earlier in the war that had failed to produce significant results, and may have been chosen due to his friendship with St. John and his Tory sympathies.
 St. John probably chose Hill to curry favour at court: he was the brother of Queen Anne's confidante Abigail Masham.
 The duchess of Marlborough, presumably echoing the opinions of her husband, wrote of Hill that "he was no good as a soldier".
 Five regiments from Marlborough's force in Flanders were added to two from Britain to build a force of some 5,000 land troops.
 This force sailed from ports in southern England in April and May 1711.
 Its destination was a tightly guarded secret: Walker was not immediately informed of its destination, nor were the Lords of the Admiralty informed, and it was provisioned only with sufficient supplies for a typical voyage in European waters in an attempt to mislead spies.